Entanglement of Identical Particles and the Detection Process: Detector-level entanglement

-The two detectors assign an identity (left and right) to each of the detected particles, and therewith specify the entities which may or may not carry entanglement.
-The \emph{physical entanglement} of a state $\hat \rho_a$, with respect to a given set of detectors, can thus be inferred by application of any entanglement measure on the detector-level density matrix $\hat \rho_d$, \emph{reconstructed by quantum state tomography} \cite{James:2001zl} \emph{in the basis of the detectors}.
-This corresponds to the measurement of a complete set of observables, $\hat \chi_i, \hat \chi_j$, on the internal degrees of freedom of the particles, with the two external detectors given by (\ref{expop}): \eq \hat \rho_d = N \sum_{i,j} \hat \chi_i \otimes \hat \chi_j \mbox{Tr}\left( \hat O_d(\hat \chi_i, \hat \chi_j) \hat \rho_a \right) , \en The normalization $N$ ensures that $\mbox{Tr}(\hat \rho_d)=1$.
-Thus, (2) describes the density matrix of the internal degrees of freedom as reconstructed by the detection procedure.
-In contrast to previous approaches, our formulation takes into account that the spatial overlap of identical particles and hence their distinguishability might change with time.
-The density matrix $\rho_d$ obtained in (2) possesses a subsystem structure which reflects the the actual experimental setting.
-Therewith the problem of the indistinguishability of particles is overcome: Entanglement measures applied on $\hat \rho_d$ determine the \emph{physical entanglement} of $\hat \rho_a$ and reproduce the entanglement measured between the two detectors.
+The two detectors assign an identity (left and right) to each of the detected particles, and thereby specify the entities which may or may not carry entanglement.
+The \emph{detector-level entanglement} of a state $\hat \rho_a$, with respect to a given set of detectors, can thus be inferred by application of any entanglement measure on the detector-level density matrix $\hat \rho_d$, \emph{reconstructed by quantum state tomography} \cite{James:2001zl} \emph{in the local basis defined by the detectors}.
+This corresponds to the measurement of a complete orthonormal set of observables, $\hat \chi_i, \hat \chi_j$, on the internal degrees of freedom of the particles, with the two external detectors given by (\ref{expop}): \eq \hat \rho_d = N \sum_{i,j} \hat \chi_i \otimes \hat \chi_j \mbox{Tr}\left( \hat O_d(\hat \chi_i, \hat \chi_j) \hat \rho_a \right) , \en where the normalization $N$ ensures that $\mbox{Tr}(\hat \rho_d)=1$.
+Thus, (\ref{tomo}) describes the density matrix of the internal degrees of freedom as reconstructed by the detection procedure.
+In contrast to previous approaches, our formulation takes into account that the spatial overlap of identical particles, and hence their distinguishability, might change with time, even if their quantum state may not.
+The density matrix $\rho_d$ obtained in (\ref{tomo}) possesses a subsystem structure which always reflects the actual experimental setting.
+It is thus sensitive to the dynamics of the structure of the state -- and thus to the a priori entanglement of the system --, and to the particle-detector relationship.

+Thereby the problem of the indistinguishability of particles is overcome: Entanglement measures applied on $\hat \rho_d$ determine the \emph{detector-level} entanglement of $\hat \rho_a$ and reproduce the entanglement measured between the two detectors.
+The encountered quantum correlations may already be present as a priori entanglement in the state, or they may also be induced by the measurement process itself.
+As we will see below, also an interplay of a priori and measurement-induced entanglement may take place.